 Selenium is an automation tool for testing web applications, which works on any browser or operating system.
 It also operates under various programming languages such as JAVA C# Python and Ruby and hence very compatible with several development environments.

-Selenium is used most frequently in functional testing, and it can interact with a web application like a human and check whether the application works correctly or not.
+Selenium is used most frequently in functional testing, and also it can interact with a web application like a human and check whether the application works correctly or not.

 Key Components of Selenium: